tc39/proposal-source-phase-imports/README.md

 This would allow creating custom loaders without requiring relaxing the security guarantees of the environment since all compiled modules being loaded can be fully audited by the host instead of having to enable arbitrary modular evaluation string sources.

+### Workers

+Since `WebAssembly.Module` and the `Module` object in module blocks both support being passed to a worker, we should with this alignment have all reflections being worker-compatible.

 ## Cache Key Semantics